mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 They are approximately double the size, and include extensive TL14 advanced quantitative and qualitative analysis machinery.
-They typically do not function as a sniffer, insofar as they are not optimised for rapid response and limited analysis tracks.
+They typically do not function as a sniffer, insofar as they are not optimized for rapid response and limited analysis tracks.

 SCANPACS
 Assay Type Size Skill Effect